JimmyAspras/NN-investment-analysis/README.md

 The ideal number of epochs to use in our model out of 10, 20, 30, and 40 is 30.

-Train the model with ideal epochs, 30
+Train the model with ideal epochs, 30.
+Using **grid.best_params_ will feed this directly into the model instead of manually entering the number of epochs or other parameters if the code is changed later.

 ```python
 nnretrain=shallownetwork()